jintobeans/chat-interface-challenge/README.md

-# New York Times Bestsellers Challenge
+# Chat UI Challenge

-A 3-4 day challenge to build a simple user interface for browsing overviews of the New York Times Bestsellers
+A challenge to build a simple UI for chatting with your favorite person

-View the deployed app here: https://nyt-ui.herokuapp.com

 ## Technologies Used: